Drainage Service

 Expect the average complete replacement of a cast iron sewer line to cost between $10,000 and $30,000 depending on the extent and severity of pipe damage.

-A note about cast iron pipe lining
+Cast iron pipe lining

 It’s worth noting that pipe relining (CIPP) can sometimes be a useful temporary solution for specific cast iron sewer pipe issues.